Mysauce1/Data-Visualizations-in-Excel-and-Tableau/README.md

-# Tableau-Visualizations-and-Dashboard
+# Data Visualizations in Excel and Tableau

-This repository contains visualizations and a dashboard I made in Tableau during my undergraduate data visualization course.
+This repository contains visualizations I made in Excel and Tableau during my undergraduate data visualization course.
+The file for Tableau also contains a dashboard I made for extra credit.